-Frank Palmer, PCF president, spoke to the gathering at the Meeting House, and thanked them for their ef-
+Frank Palmer, PCF president, spoke to the gathering at the Meeting House, and thanked them for their efforts:

 "I know of no other drive that has the community spirit and the interest of all the people at heart more than ours does.
-Every other community fund has found it was easier to turn over the problems of collecting the money, distributing the money, to the United Foundation, who would take over the fund, and assure us more money."
+Every other comson, also announced a special munity fund has found it was easier to turn over the problems of collecting the money, orchestra from the distributing the money, to the famed Interlochen Arts Ac-United Foundation, who would ademy will perform in Plymtake over the fund, and asouth, at the High School, unsure us more money. der the sponsorship of the

-But it wouldn't be ours, and that is the reason we are here tonight.
+"But it wouldn't be ours, and that is the reason we are here tonight.
 I'd like to keep it just the way it is."
-"The figures are far super-.